dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 ES6 container will not start if this limit is too low.
 At this point, there are basically 2 choices:

 1. Disable the use of mmapfs for ES via the setting ``node.store.allow_mmapfs``.
-This way, ES will use a `different store type <https://www.elastic.co/guide/en/elasticsearch/reference/6.5/index-modules-store.html>`_ for indices and there's no need to configure tke kernel parameter.
-This approach would look like this:
+This way, ES will use a `different store type <https://www.elastic.co/guide/en/elasticsearch/reference/6.5/index-modules-store.html>`_ for indices and there's no need to configure the kernel parameter.
+As ES container accepts config being set via environment variables, this approach would look like this:

    .. code-block:: diff